 If your iPhone says Invalid SIM, you’re experiencing an issue with your iPhone specifically.
 If the problem went away after you inserted a different SIM card, then there’s a problem with your SIM card, not your iPhone.

 If your iPhone is causing the Invalid SIM problem, move onto the next step.
 If there’s a problem with your SIM card, contact your wireless carrier.
 We’ve provided some customer support phone numbers below in the “Contact Your Carrier” step.

 Your iPhone’s network settings includes all of its cellular, Wi-Fi, Bluetooth, and VPN settings.
 Your iPhone may say Invalid SIM if there’s software error within the cellular settings.
 Unfortunately, these problems can be difficult to pin down, so we have to reset all of your iPhone’s network settings.

 Pro-Tip: Make sure you write down all of your Wi-Fi passwords before resetting network settings.
 You’ll have to reenter them after resetting your iPhone.

-To reset your iPhone’s network settings, go to Settings -> General -> Reset -> Reset Network Settings.
+To reset your iPhone’s network settings, go to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 You’ll have to enter your iPhone passcode, then confirm the reset.